Yezz123-Archive/Apollo/README.md

 ## Contributing

-- Join the APollo-AUTH's Creator and Contribute to the Project if you have any enhancement or add-ons to create a good and Secure Project, Help any User to Use it in a good and simple way.
+- Join the Apollo-AUTH Creator and Contribute to the Project if you have any enhancement or add-ons to create a good and Secure Project, Help any User to Use it in a good and simple way.

 ## License